ThatSINEWAVE/Watchlist-Bot/README.md

    - `INVITES_FORUM_CHANNEL_ID`: The Discord channel ID where server invite information will be posted.
    - `URL_CHANNEL_ID`: The Discord channel ID where URLs will be monitored.
    - `URL_FORUM_CHANNEL_ID`: The Discord channel ID where URL information will be posted.
+   - `USER_ID_CHANNEL_ID`: The Discord channel ID where user IDs will be monitored.
+   - `USER_FORUM_CHANNEL_ID`: The Discord channel ID where user information will be posted.
 5. Run the bot using `python main.py`.

 ## Dependencies